6 Advantages of Vertical Location Warehouse Rack Labels

 Man Up or Man Down?

-“In a multilevel rack environment, one option is to place location labels on each individual beam horizontally beneath the pallet bay,” Howard said.
+“In a multilevel rack environment, one option is to place location labels on each individual beam horizontally beneath the pallet bay,” LeBlanc said.
 “In this scenario, warehouse operators use cherry pickers or reach forklift trucks to scan labels at each upper-level rack bay location.”

 This is often referred to as a “man-up” process, as the worker is literally up at the physical location during the scan process.

-“If you’re not performing man-up scanning at your locations, vertical location labels – which are also called totem labels – are an excellent solution for multilevel warehouse racks,” Howard said.
+“If you’re not performing man-up scanning at your locations, vertical location labels – which are also called totem labels – are an excellent solution for multilevel warehouse racks,” LeBlanc said.
 “They eliminate the need for long-range scanning, minimize potential confusion and errors, and ensure more efficient operations.”

 What Information Is Contained in a Vertical Location Label?

-A vertical location label is actually a grouping of barcodes that contains specific information for each level of racking within a bay in a particular aisle.
+A vertical location label is a grouping of barcodes that contains specific information for each level of racking within a bay in a particular aisle.

-Howard added that using the same label format and colors throughout a network of locations simplifies cross-training.
+He added that using the same label format and colors throughout a network of locations simplifies cross-training.
 “It allows warehouse managers the flexibility to shift workers from location to location as needed.”

 Vertical location labels are typically accompanied by rack location labels – companion labels, in ID Label terminology.
 These companion labels are used on all rack levels at the physical location for inventory or cycle counts.
 The companion label is also color coded per level to correspond to the colors used on the vertical label.